DarkGhostHunter/Laraload/README.md

 Opcache allows to preload files using `require_once` or `opcache_compile_file()`.

-From version 2.0, Laraload now uses `opcache_compile_file()` for better manageability on the files preloaded.
-Some unresolved links may output warnings, but nothing critical.
+Laraload uses `opcache_compile_file()` for better manageability on the files preloaded.
+Some unresolved links may output warnings at startup, but nothing critical.

-Using `require_once` will execute all files, resolving all the links (parent classes, traits, interfaces, etc.) before compiling it, and may output heavy errors on files that shouldn't be executed.
+Using `require_once` will "execute" all files, resolving all the links (imports, parent classes, traits, interfaces, etc.) before compiling it, and may output heavy errors on files that shouldn't be executed.
 Depending on your application, you may want to use one over the other.

 If you plan use `require_once`, ensure you have set the correct path to the Composer Autoloader, since it will be used to resolve classes, among other files.